JuliaGtk/Gtk4Makie.jl/README.md

 To install in Julia's REPL, type ']' and then `add Gtk4Makie`.
 The following demonstrates how to produce a GLMakie plot in a Gtk4 window:
 ```
 using Gtk4Makie, GLMakie
-screen = Gtk4Makie.GTKScreen(resolution=(800, 800))
+screen = GTKScreen(resolution=(800, 800))
 display(screen, scatter(1:4))
 ```
 Here `scatter(1:4)` can be replaced with other Makie plot commands or a function call that returns a `Figure`.
+The constructor for `GTKScreen` accepts the following keyword arguments:

+- `resolution`: sets the initial default width and height of the window in pixels
+- `fullscreen`: if `true`, the window is set to fullscreen mode immediately

-Version 0.1.4 includes a header bar by default with a save button and a toggle button for GLMakie's DataInspector.
-To leave out the header bar, create a screen using `GTKScreen(false; resolution=(800, 800))`.
+By default, Gtk4Makie screen windows include a header bar includes a save button and a toggle button for GLMakie's DataInspector.
+To omit the header bar, create a screen using, for example, `GTKScreen(false; resolution=(800, 800))`.

+**New in version 0.1.5** A window showing the axes and plots in a figure and their attributes can be opened using `attributes_window(f=current_figure())`.
+This can be used to experiment with various attributes, or add axis labels and titles before saving a plot.
+This functionality is experimental, buggy, and likely to grow and evolve over time.

 ## Adding other widgets